-&lt;sup>25 http://english.cpc.people.com.cn/66102/6977428.html (accessed 97 May 2010).
+27China plans to recruit 36,000 college graduate village officials in 2010, http://english.cpc.people.com.cn/66102/6977428.html (accessed 07 May 2010).

 While at the same time, voluntary engagement by the local CPC members is directly motivated by public policy.
 The CPC rural grassroots organizations are regarded as the basis for the CPC rural work which is to promote "scientific development in rural areas and to lead farmers to get rich" (stressed by The Fourth Plenary Session of the 17th CPC Central Committee).
 The CPC members are taught to fully play a pioneering and model role in local areas in "promoting development and serving and uniting the people".
-Therefore, co-operatives party branch and Party member's employment promotion service center have in several cases also been witnessed.
+Therefore, co-operatives party branch and Party member's employment promotion service centre have in several cases also been witnessed.
 One best example illustrating their voluntary work is "first-aid repair and rebuilding of the co-operatives' greenhouse after snow storm or typhoon disaster" (interviews in the field).
 Not surprisingly, many college graduate village officials are also CPC members.
-In one case of a newly-established co-operative by 10 college graduate village officials from nearby villages in one county, 5 of them are Party members.
+In one case of a newly-established co-operative by ten college graduate village officials from nearby villages in one county, five of them are Party members.